 - Mule – Often borne by abbots and abbesses who have pastoral jurisdiction, but not real jurisdiction

-- Mullet – Divine quality from above; mark of third son
+- Mullet – Divine quality from above; the mark of the third son

 - Ostrich – Willing obedience and serenity